calais-commits/odin-landing-page/README.md

 # odin-project-landing page

+# About

+This website was made following Odin Project guidelines.
+Just a simple static page to practice some styles and layout.

+# IMPORTANT !

+This site was not made with responsive design, only for desktop view.
+So, it will always be affected by different screen resolutions and elements will be distorted.

-# A website designed to worship Akali!
+## A website designed to worship Akali!

 ## Built With